uribench/SheetProperties/Readme.md

 document, identify the appropriate RequestParameters and pass it to the respective SheetPropertiesActions.
 However, RequestParameters and SheetPropertiesActions can be set and consumed without using a GUI.

-## 5. ToDo

-1. Open: Revisit the GUI layout definitions in the MainFormUI class, some minor adjustments are required.
-2. Open: Distinguish between public and non-public attributes.
-3. Open: Add docstrings to all public methods.
-4. Open: Implement a true validation for Alias property setting data.
-5. Open: Consider supporting editing manually the sheets while the SheetPropertiesActionsForm is still visible (for instance, for fixing a problem with the sheet).
-At least the respective RequestParameters instance has to be updated.
-After such update, the onTargetRowsRangeModeChanged() has to be called.
-Extend the 'Refresh' button to do actual refresh of the status and not just clear.
-6. Open: Consider moving some configurations to an external file.